 Designed by Luigi Vanvitelli, the Lazzaretto was built in 1732.
 It spreads out over an area of over 20,000 square meters.
 Pentagonal in shape the building was originally meant for protecting military authorities from disease and, over the centuries, has also been used as barracks and a military hospital.
 Presently the building is used for various cultural exhibits in the city.

 If you are visiting Ancona the Episcopal Palace, with its beautiful architecture, is also worth a visit.
 The palazzo is most famous for being the place where Pope Pius II died in 1464.

 Ancona is a very important sea port and is very well connected to many important locations.
 The best and easiest way to reach Ancona is by ferry or boat.
 You can reach Ancona this way also from international locations on the Adriatic sea such as Split, Rijeka, Zadar, Hvar, Korcula, Dubrovnik, Patras, Igoumenitsa, and Dugi Otok.

 One can also take trains and buses to reach the city, and if you are looking for a little beach in your vacation don't fret.
 Jump on a bus at Ancona's train station and you will soon find yourself on one of the stretches of beach located not far outside the city proper.

 MOVING AROUND THE CITY

-The few tourist attractions located in Ancona's historic town center are easily navigated on foot.
-The city also boasts several cobblestoned pedestrian streets, which are not only closed to traffic, but are also very picturesque and the perfect place for a stroll.
+Ancona's tourist attractions are located in its historical centre, which is easily navigated by foot.
+Ancona's beautiful cobblestoned streets are not only closed to traffic, but are very picturesque and the perfect place for a stroll.
 Rental bicycles are also readily available and the town's buses, normally used by locals commuting to and from work, are another easy way to get around the city.

 STAY AND ACCOMODATION